-This Clinical Practice Block course presents candidates with methods, materials, and organizational techniques for providing problem-based mathematics in the differentiated secondary classroom.
+This Clinical Practice Block course presents candidates with methods, materials, and organizational techniques for providing problem-based mathematics in the differentiated elementary, middle grades, and secondary classrooms.
 Candidates will explore ways to provide the essential content, processes, and attitudes of mathematics, focusing specifically on how problem-based mathematics instruction is foundational to mathematics learning.
 Throughout the course, candidates will discuss current curriculum issues in mathematics education and develop an understanding of mathematics in light of present national (NCTM) and state education standards.
 During the CP practicum conducted throughout the semester, candidates will have opportunities to plan, implement, and evaluate lessons that address differentiation of essential mathematics content, instructional practices, and student products based on student readiness, interest, and profile.
 This course will focus heavily on teacher candidate proficiency development and should be taken during the semester before the Clinical Residency experience.
-Prerequisite: Stage II Admission to Clinical Practice Block
+Prerequisite: Stage II Admission to Clinical Practice Block assessments/exams (37.5 hours for the semester).
+Students will also spend approximately 300 minutes per week in out-of-class work including lesson planning, preparation of projects and presentations, reflection, discussion boards, homework, after-hour conferences, and study/review for exams and quizzes.
+Included within this out-of-class work is the 30-hour Field Experience and Observation for the semester.